 Pet euthanasia fees are based on the size of the pet, and the distance traveled.
+For Dane County, you can get an estimate on line by answering a few questions.
 We also include sales tax in our fee.
 Link: Our fees page

 Size: Larger pets require a larger amount of the drugs used (a large dog may require 10 times the amount as a cat) so the fee is higher.
 Cremation fees vary according to the size of the pet, and the cremation options chosen.

 Distance: Areas outside of Dane county take our doctors longer and more mileage to drive, so the fees are higher for travel outside of Dane county.

 How far in advance do you need me to call for service?